-This week, I have been writing up a storm trying to finish my book, so I thought it was the perfect opportunity to talk about what what I’m writing about, who I’m writing for, and what you’ll get from my book that you won’t get from other books or even your professors.
+This week, I have been writing up a storm trying to finish my book, so I thought it was the perfect opportunity to talk on my podcast about what what I’m writing about, who I’m writing for, and what you’ll get from my book that you won’t get from other books or even your professors.

 The pathway to a wildlife biology career is nebulous, and the goal of my book is to help you figure out what job you want so you can make sure you get all of the skills and experience necessary to be competitive in that job.
 Learn what my biggest mistake was and how you can avoid making it.